antronerds/r2-tutorials/docs/tSNE_dimensionality_reduction.md

 Most researchers are already familiar with another dimensionality reduction algorithm, Principle Components Analysis (PCA) also available in R2 and explained in more detail in the Principle Components Analysis tutorial.
 Both PCA and t-SNE reduce the dimension while maintaining the structure of high dimensional data, however, PCA can only capture linear structures. t-SNE on the other hand  captures both linear and non-linear relations and preserves local distances in high dimensions while reducing the information to 2 dimensions (an XY plot).

-An important parameter within t-SNE is the vairable known as *perplexity*.
+An important parameter within t-SNE is the variable known as *perplexity*.
 This tunable parameter is in a sense an estimation of how many neighbors each point has.
 The robustness of the visible clusters identified by the t-SNE algorithm can be validated by studying the clusters in a range of perplexities.
 Recommended values for perplexity range between 5-50.
-Once you have selected a dataset and applied the t-SNE algorithm, R2 will calculate all t-SNE clusters for 5 to 50 perplexities,  in case of smaller dataset the number of perplixities will be less.
+Once you have selected a dataset and applied the t-SNE algorithm, R2 will calculate all t-SNE clusters for 5 to 50 perplexities,  in case of smaller dataset the number of perplexities will be less.
 Which perplexity is the best depends on the structure of the dataset, and is also a matter of what you would like to display (how the samples are placed).
 Before you start analyzing and interpreting the results, it is highly recommended to read about the power and pitfalls of t-SNE in [this blog-post](http://distill.pub/2016/misread-tsne/).
 Two important recommendations in this blog are that both *size of*, and *distance between* clusters do not have a well defined meaning.
 The fact that there *are* clusters has meaning.

 Since running the t-SNE algorithm is a time consuming task and can take up to hours of processing time for large datasets, R2 stores the results for every dataset where the t-SNE has been completed.
 All users of R2 can explore generated t-SNE maps by coloring for tracks or expression values of a particular gene.
 Furthermore, the perplexity sweeps can be visualized.
 These options can be accessed via the left menu structure in R2.
 Users with collaborator, or higher access level are also able to initiate the generation of maps for datasets or subsets within a dataset.
 These additional options will be available via ‘box 3’ on the main page of R2.